-- One Credit for One Period/ Week/ Semester for Theory/ Lecture (L) Courses; - ◆ Two Credits for Three Periods/ Week/ Semester for Laboratory/ Practical (P) Courses.
+- One Credit for One Period/ Week/ Semester for Theory/ Lecture (L) Courses; - Two Credits for Three Periods/ Week/ Semester for Laboratory/ Practical (P) Courses.

-- ♦ Tutorials will not carry Credits. - i) Other student activities like NCC, NSS, Sports, Study Tour, Guest Lecture etc. will not carry Credits. - ii) For courses like Project/Seminar/Comprehensive Online Assessment, where formal contact periods are not specified, credits are assigned based on the complexity of the work to be carried out.
+- Tutorials shall not carry Credits. - i) Other student activities like NCC, NSS, Sports, Study Tour, Guest Lecture etc. shall not carry Credits. - ii) For courses like Project/Seminar/Comprehensive Online Assessment, where formal contact periods are not specified, credits are assigned based on the complexity of the work to be carried out.

-The four year curriculum of any B. Tech Program of study shall have total of 180 credits (24 credits in each semester from I B. Tech.
+The four year curriculum of a B. Tech Program of study shall have total of 180 credits (24 credits in each semester from I B. Tech.
 I Semester to IV B. Tech I Semester and 12 credits in IV B. Tech II Semester).
 However the curriculum for lateral entry students shall have a total of 132 credits (24 credits in each semester from II B. Tech.
+I Semester to IV B. Tech I Semester and 12 credits in IV B. Tech II Semester to IV B. Tech I Semester and 12 credits in IV B. Tech.
 I Semester to IV B. Tech I Semester and 12 credits in IV B. Tech II Semester).